About Adult Literacy & Numeracy Services (ALNS)

-If you live outside of Sydney or want to do a bit more research, contact the Reading Writing Hotline via email@example.com or 1300 655 506.
+If you live outside of Sydney or want to do more research, contact the Reading Writing Hotline via email@example.com or 1300 655 506.

 ALNS’ buddying service for L&N teachers

 Working collaboratively, ALNS helps educators deliver as they know they can.
-As an L&N buddy, Fran works with the teacher to plan, prepare, assess or deliver lessons.
+As an L&N buddy, Fran works with the teacher to plan, prepare, deliver and/or assess.
 Her confidential, supportive and friendly manner helps people mentor as they know they could.
 Her approach is strategic, customer-centred and focused upon quality.
 This isn’t a service for handballing and running – what we put in, we manifest.
 Fran’s eye for detail helps her notice gaps and opportunities; meet objectives; and avoid waste.
 If you need help formatting, planning, assessing and/or validating your course, or just want a buddy, click here to get in contact.

 To discuss any of the above, contact ALNS via 0413 525 114 or firstname.lastname@example.org.